Highway Maintenance Workers/Road Crews

 Our office represented a woman who hurt her shoulder and ribs while working on a light rail crew for a construction company.
 She sustained the injury while she was pulling out a compressor for the jackhammer.
 The woman was put on work restrictions by her doctors due to injury.
 Her employer laid her off because it did not have work for her within her restrictions.

 Our attorneys fought the insurance company to secure a settlement that compensated her for her wage loss due to the lay-off, her medical bills, and her rehabilitation expenses.
 We obtained a settlement for this client in excess of $100,000.

 Jobs that put workers in close proximity to moving vehicles can be dangerous.
 Road crew employees are especially at risk of accidents caused by:

 Drivers who fail to maintain their lanes or negotiate turns in construction zones may lose control of their vehicles and strike road crew workers, causing severe injuries.

 - Road Debris

 Rocks, loose vehicle parts, mudflaps on tractor trailers, and other objects are frequently launched from vehicles.
 This debris can hit road crew workers and cause bruises, lacerations, broken bones, and even death.

 - Heavy and Dangerous Equipment

 Jackhammers, cranes, bulldozers, and other equipment are often necessary during road work operations.
 This equipment can be dangerous if improperly maintained or operated by a worker without proper training.

 The attorneys at Fields Law are proud of our state’s great highways, but we also know the sacrifice and dangers that come with maintaining these roadways.
-If you need help with your road crew injury, trust our experience—we became one of the largest and most respected work injury law firms in the state by helping injured workers like you.
-Call today.
+If you need help with your road crew work injuries, trust our experience – we became one of the largest and most respected work injury law firms in the state by helping injured workers like you.